Qualytics/userguide/docs/add-datastores/teradata.md

 ## Add Enrichment Datastore

 After successfully testing and verifying your source datastore connection, you have the option to add an enrichment datastore (recommended).
-This data store is used to store analyzed results, including.
+This datastore is used to store analyzed results, including.
 This setup provides comprehensive visibility into your data quality, enabling you to manage and improve it effectively.

 !!! warning
-    Qualytics does not support the Teradata connector as an enrichment datastore, but you can point to a different connector.
+    Qualytics does not support the Teradata connector as an enrichment datastore, but you can point to a different enrichment datastore.

 **Step 1**: Whether you have added a source datastore by creating a new datastore connection or using an existing connection, click on the **Next** button to start adding the **Enrichment Datastore**.